hemantkumar8006/update-data-scraper/README.md

 ## 🗂️ Backup Management

-The system automatically creates backups of `exam_data.json` before each update.
-To manage backups:
+The system automatically creates JSON snapshots in `data/backups/` when new updates are saved.
+For production-grade backups, use PostgreSQL `pg_dump` (see `DEPLOYMENT_GUIDE.md`).

 ### Automatic Cleanup